TIGERB/easy-php/README.md

 - Resolve config problem when publish our project
 - implement auto deploy by used phar and git webhook
 - ...

+# DONE

+- v0.6.7(2017/05/14)
+    - fix not set default time zone
+    - The performance test and optimize
+    - Use the lazy load thought to optimize the framework
+    - Change Helper's method to the framework's function